 NetCrunch offers a quick insight into the operating system with System Views.
 The views depend on the operating system.

-On Windows machines, you can access a list of services, processes, sessions and pending updates.
+You can access a list of services, processes, sessions, and pending updates on Windows machines.

 NetCrunch uses a remote connection to the Windows system to monitor its performance (no SNMP or agent required) by retrieving performance counters available in Windows.